 General information on applications to the USBF

-- The need for a fourth round will be assessed depending on funding available.
+- The need for a third round will be assessed depending on funding available.

 - Normally production companies must submit applications to the eligible broadcasters in advance of submitting applications to the USBF.